Security-Onion-Solutions/securityonion-docs/hunt.rst

 Query Bar
 ---------
 The easiest way to get started is to click the query drop down box and select one of the pre-defined queries.
-These pre-defined queries cover most of the major data types that you would expect to see in a Security Onion deployment: NIDS alerts from Suricata, HIDS alerts from Wazuh, protocol metadata logs from Zeek or Suricata, endpoint logs, and firewall logs.
+These pre-defined queries cover most of the major data types that you would expect to see in a Security Onion deployment: NIDS alerts from :ref:`suricata`, HIDS alerts from :ref:`wazuh`, protocol metadata logs from :ref:`zeek` or :ref:`suricata`, endpoint logs, and firewall logs.
 Each of the entries in the drop down list will show the actual query followed by a description of what that query does.

 .. image:: https://user-images.githubusercontent.com/1659467/94723168-5256e880-0326-11eb-8952-37804962d526.png
   :target: https://user-images.githubusercontent.com/1659467/94723168-5256e880-0326-11eb-8952-37804962d526.png